bugcrowd/templates/templates/cross_site_scripting_xss/stored/non_admin_to_anyone/template.md

 1. Navigate to {{url}}
 1. Insert {{payload}} in the appropriate area
 1. Execute the JavaScript payload was executed
+1. Access they vulnerable request and escalate privileges

 ## Vulnerability Evidence

 <!--
 Your submission MUST include evidence of the vulnerability and not be theoretical in nature.

-For a stored XSS vulnerability, please include a simple URL or HTML payload that can be executed to easily demonstrate and reproduce the issue.
+For a reflected XSS vulnerability, please include a simple URL or HTML payload that can be executed to easily demonstrate and reproduce the issue.
 -->

 Below is a screenshot demonstrating the injected JavaScript executing at {{url}}.